 Praying shouldn’t be frustrating.
 When I tried to keep all those prayers together, they were a mess!
 There was no method for updating prayers.
 Often the same prayer for a friend was written in three different places.
 It was time for my prayer life to change.

 I’m Christine Abraham and many women have asked me for advice on how to organize their prayer time.
 When I started this idea a few years ago my one focus word for the year was ‘simplicity.’
 Like you, I wanted a simple method to organize my prayers and a reminder to pray for family and friends.
 Here’s my method…

 You’ll need these items for your prayer box:

 I found my file box at Walmart and another one at the local office supply store.
-You can also find them at Amazon in pretty colors: pink, white or silver and black.
+You can also find them at Amazon in pretty colors: pink, white, or silver and black.
 I was not able to find the index blank tabs locally so I bought them online.
-See resources below if you cannot find the items where you live.
+My friend Deborah Oliver made this pretty box for herself.